 So what would be the Liberty solution to taxation?
 It would look a lot like this…

 - Abolish all taxes on W-2 income, regardless of wherever derived.
 Any tax upon the People’s livelihoods is tyranny, but if congress shall no longer impose taxes on wages, salaries, tips, or any gratuity, this will open a large hole on the federal revenue structure that will have to be closed through excise taxes on business operations and expenses (see below).
-From a practical standpoint, it is impossible to consistently enforce a tax code on literally over one hundred million people, so this will more efficiently direct federal enforcement on a smaller population of businesses.
+From a practical standpoint, it is impossible to consistently enforce a tax code on over one hundred million people, so this will more efficiently direct federal tax law enforcement on a smaller population of businesses.

 - Abolish all taxes on inheritances or properties or estates.
 If it is unjust for Congress to seize the incomes and livelihoods of the People when they are living, it is no less unjust to seize the incomes and livelihoods of the People when they are dead.

 - Tax only net profits (revenue less all expenses) of business operations, consistent with the Generally Accepted Accounting Principles.
 When people no longer have to give their earnings to the government, that money will reappear on the balance sheets of businesses across the United States.
-Once a tax code is brought in line with accounting principles that companies depend upon to make sound financial decisions, the reporting of incomes to stakeholders of the business will match that which is reported to the tax collectors, which would eliminate legal tax avoidance accounting practices.
+Once a tax code is brought in line with accounting principles that companies depend upon to make sound financial decisions, the reporting of incomes to stakeholders of the business will match that which is reported to the tax collectors, which would eliminate legal (and illegal) tax avoidance accounting practices.

-- In order to cover prior New Deal and Great Society obligations (that must be phased out), congress shall impose a payroll tax on employers sufficient to fund those obligations until an equitable private sector solution can be initiated.
+- In order to cover prior New Deal and Great Society obligations (that must be phased out), Congress shall impose a payroll tax on employers sufficient to fund those obligations until an equitable private sector solution can be initiated.
 This is an imperfect solution to an imperfect betrayal of the intent and precedent that the Framers clearly set for the purpose and role of the federal government.
 It is the responsibility of all in government to unburden the People of federal expense, so that they have the means to save for their own future.
 We, as conservatives, must push to reeducate the principles of frugality and saving for the people.
 The fundamental principle of personal responsibility must once again become the cornerstone of Americanism.

 Coupled with the Currency Wage Policy, this is how we reestablish the culture of Liberty to these United States of America.